gargkeshav/trysomething/README.md

 - Average request latency
 - Status codes of http requests

-This project supports 2 approaches to enable this functionality but favours the approach 2.
+This project supports 2 approaches to enable this functionality but favors the approach 2.

-Approach 1 :-
+### Approach 1 :-
 - Creating custom metrics in API server using prom-cient library and collecting data for respective metrics.
-- The metrics are exposed in prometheus format and available ove /metrics endpoint.
+- The metrics are exposed in prometheus format and available over /metrics endpoint.
 - But the module has been commented out and metrics disabled in lieu of approach 2.

-Approach 2:-
+### Approach 2:-
-- This approach uses the built in mmonitoring functionality offered by nginx-ingress controller which is used as an INgress controller for this project.
+- This approach uses the built in monitoring functionality offered by nginx-ingress controller which is used as an Ingress controller for this project.
 - Nginx Ingress collects and exposes the health metrics in prometheus format by default which can be queried to derive the required information.
 - This takes away the extra weight lifting from the API server to collect and expose the required health checks.
 - If Prometeus is present in the same cluster it can auto discover the endpoints for scraping health metrics.